devilsdet/dsa_java/src/dsa_java/linkedlist/ll.md

     Here the catch is disconnect current node from next node and assign it to prev node.
     Then we need to again prev node.

+### FindMiddleElementInLinkedList
+    We have to maintain two pointers slow and fast. we have to incrment slow with to next address while we need to increment the fast pointer twice. slow = slow.next
+    fast = fast.next.next

+### CheckLinkedListPalliandromic
+    1. First find the middle element in linked list.
+    2. Reverse the last half of the linked list.
+    3. Then check the first half and second half